catalyst-cloud/catalystcloud-docs/source/compute/instance-types.rst

 physically supporting the execution of the vCPU.

-Instance types may allocate a vCPU as a thread of a pCPU where the pCPU supports threads.
-Some pCPU do not support threads, and in those cases a vCPU is simply allocated to a pCPU.
+Instance types may allocate a vCPU as a thread of a pCPU where the pCPU supports threads, this will be listed in the tables above as a "thread" policy.
+Some pCPU do not support threads or are configured to disable threading, and in those cases a vCPU is simply allocated to a pCPU and listed in the table above as "no threading" policy.

+Some physical CPUs support threading, but has been disabled for a specific compute type.
+The vCPU policy reflects this.
+It is not possible to change the threading policy on individual virtual servers, it is set by the type of compute the virtual server is using.

 An instance type may also treat pCPU as shared between more than one VM, or dedicated to a single specific VM.
 Where the pCPU is dedicated